HOME - Policy

 Policy

-Transform the federal policy environment and the policy environments in selected states to remove systemic barriers to increase Latino homeownership.
+Transform the federal policy environment and the policy environments in selected states to reduce systemic barriers and increase Latino homeownership.

-The Home Ownership Means Equity (HOME) initiative is dedicated to transforming the economic trajectory of Latinos by advancing systemic change to add 4 million new Hispanic homeowners by 2030.
-Meeting this goal requires a bold policy agenda, expanding partnerships, deepening community outreach, and elevating the importance of Latino homeownership.
+UnidosUS’s Home Ownership Means Equity (HOME) initiative is dedicated to transforming the economic trajectory of Latinos by advancing systemic change to add 4 million new Hispanic homeowners by 2030.
+We’re more than halfway to meeting this goal, but the work ahead of us requires a bold policy agenda, an expansion of partnerships, deep community outreach and an elevation of the importance of Latino homeownership.

 Federal Policy Agenda